seinecle/codapps/docs/generated-slides/subdir/essential-notions-on-development_temp_slides.md

 - adding pictures to the app, we will use a Component named `*Image*` (not Picture)
 - adding buttons to the app, we will use a `*Button*` Component (this one is intuitive!)

 ==  3.
-Two approaches to designing mobile apps
+Two approaches to work on mobile apps

 ==  !
 To sum up what we have seen so far: